vargovargo/LivableCities/personnel.md

 >Jim has done a tremendous amount of work with Madison Communities, The City, and Dane County.
 He is actively involved with [Capital Region Sustainable Communities initiative](http://www.capitalregionscrpg.org/).
 His document on the 'Pathways to Regional Sustainability' was commissioned as part of a $2 million HUD regional sustainability planning and implementation grant from the [federal Partnership for Sustainable Communities](http://urpl.wisc.edu/people/lagro/LaGro_CRSC%20Best%20Practices_final.pdf).
 The document outlines priorities for Madison's Capital Region.
 Jim is an important contact for thinking about operationalizing sustainability metrics for communities.
 He has studied and developed theories of change in the built and social environments of cities.

 + [Satya Rhodes-Conway](http://www.cows.org/staff-page/satya-rhodes-conway) - [Center of Wisconsin Strategy](http://www.cows.org/)
-> Satya and Jason have had one-on-one meetings with Jason and has been in larger meetings with Paul Robbins.
+> Satya and Jason have had one-on-one meetings and has been in larger meetings with Paul Robbins.
 She has lots of experience with local city government and many connections in Madison and Dane County.
 She has served on many committees for the city.
 Her expertise is around urban policy.
 She has not been involved in donor planning yet.

 + [Eric Sundquist](http://www.ssti.us/about-ssti/expert-and-staff-bios/eric-sundquist/) - [State Smart Transportation Institute](http://www.ssti.us/)
 > Jason and Eric attended school together.
 He has helped with writing earlier drafts on transportation.
 He is with the COWS team and his expertise is in transportation and planning policy.
 He has a number of contacts at DOTs across the country.

 + [Giri Venkataraman](http://directory.engr.wisc.edu/ece/faculty/venkataramanan_giri) - [Electrical and Computer Engineering](http://www.engr.wisc.edu/ece.html) - ___microgrids___
 > He is on sabbatical until fall 2015.
 He has been one of the most eager faculty members to sit down and discuss potential new projects to come out of Jason's connections outside the university.
 He has been very responsive providing narrative in planning stages for donors.
 He works on microgrids and energy.
 Giri has come to meetings with Jason and others at the city about performing experiments on city buildings, such as the Monroe Street library, discussions about using private buildings as research sites (like apartment buildings such as McGrath Properties).
-These research sites help building ownders understand utility use.
+These research sites help building owners understand utility use.
 Also some discussion on developing apps on air quality, which has led to further conversations with other faculty members like Kristin Malecki.

 + [Brian Christens](http://sohe.wisc.edu/staff/brian-christens/) - [School of Human Ecology](https://sohe.wisc.edu/) - ___collective impact, community engagement___
 > Brian is the Faculty Director of UW's [Center for Community & Nonprofit Studies (The CommNS)](http://sohe.wisc.edu/who-we-are/centers/uw-center-for-nonprofits/).
 He and his team are very interested in helping achieve lasting improvements and changes in cites by empowering and enabling communities.
 I met with him and his postdoc in Dec.
 2014 where we discussed drafting proposals for specific funding of his type or work for potential donors - alternatively, he could be involved with teams funding under the LC 'matching strategy'.

 + [Steve Ventura](http://experts.news.wisc.edu/experts/727) - [Soil Science](http://soils.wisc.edu/)
-> Steve has been contacted on multiple occassions by Jason and Tracey.
+> Steve has been contacted on multiple occasions by Jason and Tracey.
 Tracey approached him in December 2014 about leading the food Livable Cities group sometime in early 2015.
 Steve has agreed.
 Steve has many connections to CALS and food systems work in Milwaukee.
 He is a founder in the Institute for Urban Agriculture and Nutrition.

 + [Alfonso Morales](http://urpl.wisc.edu/people/morales/) - [URPL](http://urpl.wisc.edu/)
 > Alfonso has been approached about Livable Cities in relation to food systems.
 Steve Ventura has asked Alfonso to help with write-ups.
 Alfonso spoke with Julie Snyder about an idea for repurposing an abandoned Green House near campus for student groups and food for campus.